AresMUSH/aresmush/game/plugins/channels/help/channels.md

+---
+topic: channels
+toc: Communicating
+summary: Public chat channels.
+categories:
+- main
+aliases:
+- channel
+- chat
+- comsys
+---
 Channels are public forums for out-of-character communication.
 Each game will have a variety of channels available for use.
 Some will be locked so that only people with certain roles may use them.

 `channels` - Lists channels and their descriptions and roles.
 Also shows at
         a glance which channels you're monitoring and the command to talk on them.

 You will only see messages on channels you have chosen to join, and you may leave those channels at any time.
 When you join a channel, you can specify an alias or nickname.
 This becomes the command you use to talk on the channel.
 If you don't specify anything, the alias defaults to the first two and three characters of the channel name.
-For example, the Chat channel would be ch and cha, and to talk on it you would use %xhch Hi!%xn
+For example, the Chat channel would be ch and cha, and to talk on it you would use `ch Hi!`

 `channel/join <channel>[=<alias>]`
 `channel/leave <channel>`